Gagniuc/PC-World/README.md

 ## 4. Custom graphics engine and controls

 The interface contains a large amount of native graphics code for a magazine CD launcher.
 Important components include both code written specifically for the project and third-party graphical components.
 In particular, some of the ActiveX controls and GIF-handling libraries were written by other programmers and published on **Planet Source Code**, a major programming community and source-code archive at the time.
 Planet Source Code was also one of the main places from which I learned advanced programming during that period.
+In many respects, this ecosystem played a role similar to the package and library ecosystem surrounding Python today.
+Long before Python became a mainstream development platform, Visual Basic 6 already had a large community producing reusable controls, graphics libraries, networking components, parsers and complete source-code modules that could be incorporated into other applications.
+Planet Source Code was one of the principal repositories through which such code circulated.

 ```text
 Buton_3D.ctl       custom graphical button control